helga119/A-realtime-chap-App-with-Sentiment-Analysis-with-Next.js-and-Pusher/README.md

 Create a .env file in the root directory of the project and include the following content:

 Pusher App Credentials

 PUSHER_APP_ID=YOUR_APP_ID

 PUSHER_APP_KEY=YOUR_APP_KEY

 PUSHER_APP_SECRET=YOUR_APP_SECRET

 PUSHER_APP_CLUSTER=YOUR_APP_CLUSTER

 Start the application by running the following command.
-The app will run on port 3000, unless that port is already in use.
+The app will run on port 3000, unless that port is already in use:

 npm run dev

 The project utilizes the following key technologies: